 Fools have no delight in understanding, but in expressing their own heart (Proverbs 18:2).
 No wonder, wisdom cries out to fools to be of an understanding heart (Proverbs 8:5b).
 Don’t be a fool.
 Don’t despise wisdom and instruction; don’t hate knowledge.

 7. Don’t deceive yourself.
-Proverbs 14:8 says, “The wise look ahead to see what is coming, but fools deceive themselves” (NLT).
+Proverbs 14:8 says, “The prudent understand where they are going, but fools deceive themselves” (NLT).
 The New King James Version renders the latter part as “the folly of fools is deceit.”
 Also, Job 15:31b says the wicked are only fooling themselves, for emptiness will be their only reward.

 Don’t fool yourself.
 Don’t live a lie.
 Be true to yourself.
 Don’t try to deceive others, as it is one way of deceiving yourself.
 What you sow is what you’ll reap (Galatians 6:7).
 Be honest in all things.
 In addition, obey the Word of God as I’ve said earlier.
 Don’t deceive yourself.
 “But be doers of the word, and not hearers only, deceiving yourselves” (James 1:22 NKJV).

 9. Don’t boast.
 Boasting is foolishness.
 Anyone who boasts is a fool.
-He doesn’t know if those he is boasting before have better credentials or achievements than he has or they’re not interested in what he is boasting about.
+He doesn’t know if those listening to him have better credentials or achievements than he has or if they’re not interested in what he is boasting about.